Willie Jorrín: Amateur career

-Jorrín holds an amateur win over Wayne McCullough in McCullough's home country of Northern Ireland.
+Jorrín lost to Wayne McCullough as an amateur in Portland, Oregon.

 Professional career

 Willie made his professional debut on February 12, 1993, with a first round knockout victory over Esau Diegues.
-This was the first of three consecutive first round knockout victories for Jorrín.
+This was the first of three consecutive first-round knockout victories for Jorrín.
 On October 1 of that year, Pat Chávez became the first person to go the distance with Jorrín, losing a six-round decision to the Sacramento fighter.

 He faced Enrique Jupiter on June 7, 1997.
-Jupiter was a ranked contender and Jorrín beat him by a ten round unanimous decision.
+Jupiter was a ranked contender and Jorrín beat him by a ten-round unanimous decision.
 Jorrín then became a ranked challenger by the WBC.
 Jorrin outpointed Juan Luis Torres, also over ten rounds, on December 4, 1997.

-Jorrín won all three of his fights in 1998, including a four round knockout over Enrique Valenzuela.
-He kept his winning ways in 1999, winning three fights, among them, a twelve round decision over Aristead Clayton and a five round knockout over Juan Luis Torres in a rematch.
+Jorrín won all three of his fights in 1998, including a four-round knockout over Enrique Valenzuela.
+He kept his winning ways in 1999, winning three fights, among them, a twelve-round decision over Aristead Clayton and a five-round knockout over Juan Luis Torres in a rematch.
 After those wins, he was ranked as the world's number one contender by the WBC.